phcollignon/Arduino-Wood-Stove-Regulation/README.md

 To restart the system, press the reset button or  turn the potentiometer to zero then back to maximum value.

-***WARNING : always let a minium drawing.
-Not providing enough air supply to stove is dangerous.
-It can produce fatal CO gaz or incomplete burned gaz explosion.
+***ATTENTION: always leave a minimum draft.
+Not supplying enough air to the stove is dangerous.
+It can produce deadly CO gas or an incomplete burn gas explosion.
-Disclaimer : I am not responsible of any use of this project.
-By using this project you take all responsibilities of its configuration, implementation and usage.***
+Disclaimer: I am not responsible for the use of this project.
+By using this project, you assume all responsibility for its configuration, implementation, and use.***